 Contest sponsorship is the first step in getting a large-scale competition off the ground.
 The Big Ideas contest benefits from the generous support of the Andrew and Virginia Rudd Family Foundation, which provided a multi-year gift to support operational expenses.
-The Rudd Foundation has been integral to providing the support needed to establish and maintain the program’s overhead by allowing Big Ideas to focus its fundraising initiatives on category sponsorships.
+The Rudd Foundation has been integral to providing the support needed to establish and maintain the program’s overhead by allowing Big Ideas to focus its fundraising initiatives on social impact track sponsorships.
 It has also facilitated a great deal of continuity and knowledge carry-over within the contest by providing the resources necessary to allow for a long-term staff commitment.
 Ultimately, this type of sponsorship allows the program to concentrate efforts on improving upon its own effectiveness each year.

 On a limited basis, Big Ideas forms “in-kind” partnerships with centers or departments in exchange for their advice and support with outreach to students, recruitment of mentors and judges, and other types of non-financial support.
 These types of key partnerships can raise the profile of the Contest and generate additional student interest.
-It also significantly reduces the administrative burden on the Contest staff to publicize categories and recruit judges and mentors for those categories.
+It also significantly reduces the administrative burden on the Contest staff to publicize tracks and recruit judges and mentors for those tracks.
 Former partners include the Berkeley Energy & Resources Collaborative, and Arts Research Center, Data and Democracy Initiative, and UC Berkeley Human Rights Center.

-Both partnerships and sponsorships are essential resources for participating teams after they graduate from the Big Ideas contest.
+Both partnerships and sponsorships are essential resources for participating teams after they graduate from the Big Ideas Contest.
 Big Ideas winners have gone on to develop their own relationships with Big Ideas partners and sponsors that are sustained long after they graduate from the program.
 As they leave the contest, Big Ideas will often cultivate relationships between winners and partners/ sponsors to help them seek further support for their initiatives and expand their networks.
 Partners and sponsors can also increase a winner’s visibility; numerous Big Ideas initiatives have received substantial press through the UC System, UC Berkeley and USAID websites.